 When teachers create an unmanaged class, they make the class available for students to join.
 Teachers create classes by entering their name and then creating the class.
 Provided that all network infrastructure requirements are met, the teacher can advertise a class for enrolment and a student can browse for that class by choosing one of the following:

 Students add the class by entering a four-digit PIN (personal identification number) provided by you.
 A student can add more than one class — by the same or different teachers.
-This way, students can easily move from room to room with their iPads or Macs.
+In this way, students can easily move from room to room with their iPad or Mac.

 Important: Unmanaged classes are incompatible with Shared iPad and with the education configuration profile from your MDM solution that creates MDM-synced classes.
 If the education configuration profile is present on the teacher’s or student’s device, unmanaged classes can’t be created or joined.